 If the piece has drawers, I usually start with the drawers all closed.
 After the whole piece has full coverage, I open the drawers to touch up the places that didn’t get paint.

 The first few times using a paint sprayer can be intimidating and even difficult.
-But after a little bit of time spent getting to know the gun and thin paint you’ll be an old pro!
+But after a little bit of time spent getting to know the paint sprayer and how to thin paint you’ll be an old pro!

-P.S.
-If you wonder what paint sprayer we use and why we LOVE it visit Part One of the Paint Sprayer Series!
-We also cover what paint to use and how to thin it out!!
+If you wonder what paint sprayer we use and why we LOVE it check out our honest review of the Wagner Double Duty Paint Sprayer.